adloky/smalls/english/all-dorothys-adventures-in-oz.md

 He picked up his scepter, which had a heavy ball, made from a sapphire, at the end of it, and threw it at General Blug.
 The sapphire hit the General upon his forehead.
 Then the King rang his gong and told his guards to drag out the General and throw him away.

-How Uncle Henry Got Into Trouble
+## How Uncle Henry Got Into Trouble

 Uncle Henry grew poorer every year.
-At last the bank- er who had loaned him the money said that if he did not pay on a certain day, his farm would be taken away from him.
+At last the banker who had loaned him the money said that if he did not pay on a certain day, his farm would be taken away from him.

 This worried Uncle Henry.
 He was a good man, and worked in the field; and Aunt Em did all the housework, with Dorothy’s help.
 Yet they were poor.
 Dorothy traveled a lot, but she never brought any jewels home with her, so their poverty became greater every year.